Connection lost. Please refresh the page.

 Studying histology will be a lot easier once you master the examining of the histology slides.
 Check out our histology guide on how to learn this important skill and make your student life a lot easier!

-The nuclear envelope is perforated with tiny pores with diameters of around 100 nm.
+The nuclear envelope is perforated with tiny nuclear pores with diameters of around 100 nm.
 The inner and outer membranes of the envelope are continuous around the pores.
 Each pore is lined with a structure of 50 to 100 different proteins known as the nuclear pore complex.
 These pore complexes regulate the movements of macromolecules, RNAs and proteins into and out of the nucleus.
 This movement of molecules is known as nuclear transport.
 Small molecules can move passively through the pores, but larger molecules, including RNAs and many proteins, are too large for this and must move actively.
 During this active process, they are selectively recognised and transported in one specific direction.
 The traffic of RNAs and proteins through the nuclear pore complex is particularly important, as they play a role in gene expression.

 Nuclear lamina